zxopink/TgenRemoter/README.md

 The menu is the first window to pop up when a client opens the app, this window will only open if the client manages to open the main server to aquire a connection code.

 The menu offers multiple setting options:
-	`Accept sent files:` using a checkbox you can check whether you want to download files sent by your room partner or decline them.
+&nbsp;&nbsp;&nbsp;`Accept sent files:` using a checkbox you can check whether you want to download files sent by your room partner or decline them.
-	`File target:` If you decide to accept incoming files, you can choose in which folder to drop the incoming files.
+&nbsp;&nbsp;&nbsp;`File target:` If you decide to accept incoming files, you can choose in which folder to drop the incoming files.
-	* Settings are saved in a configurations folder
+&nbsp;&nbsp;&nbsp;* Settings are saved in a configurations folder

 `Controller Window:`